Four-goat Square Zun: Discovery

 In April 1938, when Jiang Jingshu (姜景舒) and his brothers Jiang Jingqiao (姜景桥) and Jiang Xiqiao (姜喜桥) living in Yueshanpu (月山铺), Huangcai Town, Ningxiang County, Hunan Province were digging to plant sweet potatoes on the mountain, they felt something hard with their hoes.
 It occurred to them that they also felt something hard here last year.
 At that time, they ignored it as they thought it might be a stone.
 Unexpectedly, they felt it with their hoes again that day.
 Therefore, they decided to move away the stones in the way.
 When they first hoed it, they heard a crash, then a sheet of rusty copper about 10 cm long and 8 cm wide flew out of the soil.
 One side of it was fresh, while the other side was rusty with some dim lines and patterns on its surface.
 They continued digging and a national treasure that had been sleeping soundly underground for more than 3,000 years gradually showed its magnificent appearance.
 The object was later named "Four-goat Square Zun".
 After Jiang Jingshu and his brothers unearthed the square zun, they didn't take it home until it was dark in order not to be found by others.
 However, although it was dark then, the big and heavy square zun still drew people's attention all the way through the night.

-The news spread like wildfire as news always does, and before long, many antique dealers cast covetous eyes on it.
+The news spread and before long, many antique dealers cast covetous eyes on it.
 The owner of Wanlishan Shop (万利山货号) in Huangcai Town was one of them.
 When he heard the news, then he quickly took silver dollars and came to see the square zun with his servants that very night.
 He bought it with 400 silver dollars immediately and transferred it to his home.
 After the owner of Wanlishan Shop got the square zun, he secretly sent one of his servants to go to Changsha at once to contact Zhao Youxiang (赵佑湘), the owner of Yifengxiang Cow Leather Shop (怡丰祥牛皮商号) in Xipailou Street of Changsha city.
 Zhao opened a cow leather shop on the surface but he secretly engaged in reselling antiques at a profit.
 He invited Zhao to have a look.
 After he saw the square zun, he decided to buy it instantly.
 The owner of Wanlishan Shop offered a low price for such a valuable piece of art: 10,000 silver dollars.
 However, Zhao couldn't get so much money in such a short period.
 So he consulted with the owner of Wanlishan Shop whether he could leave the square zun for him and he would go back to raise money at once.
 The owner of Wanlishan Shop agreed with him, but the period was only three days.